GFDRR/CCDR-tools/docs/philosophy_of_mapping.md

 ### Ptolemy: Systematizing Cartographic Principles

 Later figures like **Ptolemy** (c.
 100–170 CE) in the Roman period built on these foundations.
-His *Geographia* systematized cartographic principles and introduced projections to transform the spherical Earth onto a flat surface—a challenge that lies at the heart of the philosophy of mapping: how to translate reality from one dimension to another without distortion.
+His *Geographia* systematized cartographic principles and introduced projections to transform the spherical Earth onto a flat surface — a challenge that lies at the heart of the philosophy of mapping: how to translate reality from one dimension to another without distortion.

 ## The Philosophical Dimensions of Mapping